International Relations and Languages

 - Introduction to International Relations: States, Conflict & Cooperation

 - Studying At University (International and European Studies)

 - Global Issues

 Year two develops the core subjects of international relations and the study of your language area.
-You also select optional units alongside a compulsory unit in Career and Research Management that prepares you for the writing and submission of the dissertation in the final year.
+You also start preparation of the dissertation you submit in the final year.